gpropf/clarity/README.md

 ### Programming Notes ###

 #### Data Flow Class Methods ####
 _These are the current methods that move data around in the system.
+They went through several reworkings as I refactored the system.
 I'm documenting them here mostly for my own benefit so that I can think about a better nomenclature and simpler structure for them._

 `HybridNode<V>::refreshDOMValueFromModel()`: Called by refresh() at beginning of GUI construction.
 Main purpose is to initialize the DOM value with the model val.
 Calls..